Generic Name: etoposide (injection) (ee TOE poe side)

 Etoposide may also be used for purposes not listed in this medication guide.

-Etoposide can weaken (suppress) your immune system, and you may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (such as fever, sore throat, cough, or trouble breathing).
+Etoposide can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, sore throat, trouble breathing).

 Before taking this medicine

 You should not be treated with etoposide if you are allergic to it.

 Tell your doctor if you have ever had kidney disease.